You might find the following frequently asked questions helpful.

 The grant awarded by the Promoter must not be used for anything other than the purpose stated in the organisation’s application.

-The Promoter reserves the right to demand repayment of the sums awarded if it is used for a purpose other than the stated purpose set out in clause 11.5 above.
+The Promoter reserves the right to demand repayment of any sums awarded if any sum is used for a purpose other than the purpose stated in the application.

 By registering your information on Calor Gas Limited’s (the “Promoter”) Rural Community Fund website and to participate in the voting process for projects eligible for a grant under the Calor Rural Community Fund terms and conditions, you (the “Registered Voter”) agree to be bound by the following rules: